 There are other spotty and marbled pedigree breeds too, so let’s look at the spotty ones first: there’s one of the oldest domesticated breeds, the Egyptian Mau, and also the Ocicat, Brown Spotted Manx, Brown Spotted British Shorthair, the Oriental Spotted Tabby and the Brown Asian Spotted Tabby.
 Here’s some examples:

 Turning our attention to marbled breeds, there’s the Marbled British Shorthairs, marbled Manx cats, and marbled Oriental and Asian tabbies.
 Here’s some photos of these lovely cats:

-On my Bengal Cat Facts page, I explain lots of different facts about us Bengals which may help you if you want further information about the breed; in this article, I’m going to be more specific about what makes Bengals different to the other cats I’ve mentioned.
+On our Bengal Cat Facts page, we explain lots of different facts about us Bengals which may help you if you want further information about the breed; in this article, we’re going to be more specific about what makes Bengals different to the other cats we’ve mentioned.